Robert Wilson (director): Movement

 Movement is a key element in Wilson's work.
-As a dancer, he sees the importance of the way an actor moves onstage and knows the weight that movement bears.
-When speaking of his "play without words" rendition of Ibsen's When We Dead Awaken, Wilson says:
+As a dancer, he saw the importance of the way an actor moves onstage and knew the weight that movement bears.
+When speaking of his "play without words" rendition of Henrik Ibsen's When We Dead Awaken, Wilson said:

 I do movement before we work on the text.
 Later we'll put text and movement together.
 I do movement first to make sure it's strong enough to stand on its own two feet without words.
 The movement must have a rhythm and structure of its own.
 It must not follow the text.
 It can reinforce a text without illustrating it.
 What you hear and what you see are two different layers.
 When you put them together, you create another texture.

-With such an emphasis on movement, Wilson even tailors his auditions around the necessity of it.
+With such an emphasis on movement, Wilson even tailored his auditions around the necessity of it.
 In his auditions, "Wilson often does an elaborate movement sequence" and "asks the actor to repeat it."
 Thomas Derrah, an actor in the CIVIL warS, found the audition process to be baffling: "When I went in, [Wilson] asked me to walk across the room on a count of 31, sit down on a count of 7, put my hand to my forehead on a count of 59.
 I was mystified by the whole process".
 To further cement the importance of movement in Wilson's works, Seth Goldstein, another actor in the CIVIL warS, stated "every movement from the moment I walked onto the platform until I left was choreographed to the second.
 During the scene at table all I did was count movements.
 All I thought about was timing."